-S/PDIF Optical Cable
+S/PDIF Coaxial Cable

-Connect a S/PDIF coaxial cable or a S/PDIF optical cable (either one) to an external decoder for transmitting the S/PDIF digital audio signals.
+Connect a S/PDIF coaxial cable to an external decoder for transmitting the S/PDIF digital audio signals.

 2. Configuring S/PDIF Out:

 On the Digital Output screen, click the Default Format tab and then select the sample rate and bit depth.
 Click OK to complete.